hirosystems/docs/clarinet-create-new-project.md

 title: Create a New Project
 ---

+# Creating a new project
-Once you have installed Clarinet, you may then use clarinet to create a new project.
+Once you have installed Clarinet, you may then use Clarinet to create a new project.
 To create a new project, enter the command shown below.

 ```bash
 clarinet new my-project && cd my-project